themeadery/freyr/README.md

 $ rrdtool create temperatures-c.rrd --step 60 DS:outdoor:GAUGE:120:0:55 DS:indoor:GAUGE:120:0:55 RRA:MAX:0.5:1:1440
 $ rrdtool create humidities.rrd --step 60 DS:outdoor:GAUGE:120:0:100 DS:indoor:GAUGE:120:0:100 RRA:MAX:0.5:1:1440
 ```
-This will create databases with a 60 second interval, 120 second hearbeat timeout, between 0 and 55 degrees Celsius, and 0-100% relative humidity, with 24 hours of data before rolling over.
+This will create databases with a 60 second interval, 120 second heartbeat timeout, between 0 and 55 degrees Celsius, and 0-100% relative humidity, with 24 hours of data before rolling over.
 You may need to configure for lower than 0 degrees Celsius, but I live in the second hottest place on the planet so these are my settings.

 More information here: https://michael.bouvy.net/post/graph-data-rrdtool-sensors-arduino